gusrodriguez/react-ssr-architecture/README.md

 ```

 ### Usage
-This app is empty and only has wit trivial component as an example.
+This app is empty and only has a trivial component as an example.
 The main idea is to give a reference about how to structure and build a proper architecture for an isomorphic App.
 :warning:This architecture does not apply to an SPA application, since it does not implement React Router.
 All the routing is made via express.

 ## Build the application